 Backdrilling of vias delivers measurable improvements for modern PCBs:

-- Long-Term Reliability: Stabilizes impedance for industrial and automotive use
+Stabilizes impedance characteristics over temperature and time, essential for industrial and automotive applications.

 Backdrilling Design Considerations